dwkanaar/ExampleGithub/README.md

 ```
 python3 ../PyComponents/PyTaskExec/CreateTaskDataFiles.py -x SetupSweep.xml -d SweepData.db
 ```
-where -d SweepData.db is the database we just created and -x SetupWeep.xml is the same xml file used to create the database.
+where -d SweepData.db is the database we just created and -x SetupWeep.xml is the same XML file used to create the database.

 ## Part 4: Run the files as one job/command: